mockee/vitamine/README.md

   NeoBundle 'sudo.vim'                    " Allows one to edit a file with prevledges from an unprivledged session NeoBundle 'ack.vim'                     " Plugin for the Perl module / CLI script 'ack' NeoBundle 'EasyMotion'                  " Vim motions on speed!
-" }
+  NeoBundle 'taglist.vim'                 " Provides an overview of the structure of source code NeoBundle 'UltiSnips'                   " The ultimate snippet solution for python enabled Vim " }
 ```